-Installer for Mac OS X (Universal binary for PowerPC and Intel processors).
-You may need to remove /Library/Receipts/Cluster.pkg if you have an older version of Cluster 3.0 installed.
+Installer for Mac OS X. You may need to remove /Library/Receipts/Cluster.pkg if you have an older version of Cluster 3.0 installed.
 If you get the error message '"Cluster.pkg" can't be opened because it is from an unidentified developer.', right-click on Cluster.pkg after downloading, and select "Open With" → "Installer".

 Linux/Unix source code;